Jumio/mobile-sdk-ios/docs/integration_bam-checkout.md

 - [Delegation](#delegation)

 ## Transition guide
-For breaking technical changes, please read our [transition guide](transition-guide_bam-checkout.md) SDK version: 2.13.0.
+For breaking technical changes, please read our [transition guide](transition-guide_bam-checkout.md).

 ## Setup
 The [basic setup](../README.md#basic-setup) is required before continuing with the following setup for BAM Checkout.